brunetton/nemo-actions/README.md

 Take a look to existing actions.
 Particularly `flac_to_wav.nemo_action` is a simple real-world example.

+To specify icon you can use `Icon-Name`.
+Available icons are located in `/usr/share/icons/gnome/32x32/actions`.

 ### Some tricks:
 - the space between `"` and `%F>` is important; ie `"%F>` will **not** work